MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 |Intent barcode string|com.businesscentral.receive_barcode.barcode_string|
 |Intent barcode type|com.businesscentral.receive_barcode.barcode_format|

 Consult the manufacturer's guidelines for your specific scanner to learn how to modify these settings.
-For instance, if you're using a Datalogic scanner, follow the instructions at [Configuring the Barcode Scanners on Datalogic Terminals To Work With TSL® Mobile Apps](https://www.tsl.com/configuring-datalogic-terminals-to-work-with-tsl-mobile-apps/).
+For example, if you're using a Datalogic scanner, you can follow the instructions at [Configuring the Barcode Scanners on Datalogic Terminals To Work With TSL® Mobile Apps](https://www.tsl.com/configuring-datalogic-terminals-to-work-with-tsl-mobile-apps/).
 <!--

 AL developers need to explicitly instruct Business Central app to listen for incoming barcodes.